Karungali (film): Reception

-The film opened to unanimously poor reviews, with a critic noting that the film was a "crude affair", citing that the "subject in question is too heavy and has been handled in an insensitive way, making the film come across as a cheap, sex thriller."
-The film was later dubbed and released in Telugu as Sathi Leelavathi, with the director crediting himself under the name Prabhakaran.
+A critic fron Sify called the film a "crude affair", adding that the "subject in question is too heavy and has been handled in an insensitive way, making the film come across as a cheap, sex thriller."
+The New Indian Express wrote, "It's a theme that had the potential to turn into an engaging and provocative entertainer had it been executed with more conviction and finesse".
+Chennai Online wrote, "Kalanjiyam's treatment of the subject lacks credibility and the initial promise slowly wanes".